qiime2/Keemei/README.md

 ## Credits

 Keemei was developed by Jai Ram Rideout ([@jairideout](https://github.com/jairideout)) in the [Caporaso Lab](http://caporasolab.us).
 See the full list of Keemei's contributors [here](https://github.com/biocore/Keemei/graphs/contributors).
 Keemei’s logo was created by John Chase ([@johnchase](https://github.com/johnchase)).

+## Citation

+A paper describing Keemei has been submitted to PeerJ and is [currently available as a preprint](https://peerj.com/preprints/1670/).